 Registration is conducted through WebSMART to enroll in classes, add and/or drop classes, access final grades, and pay college fees.

-Students who have been continuously enrolled will receive an appointment to register each semester by email.
+Students who have been continuously enrolled will receive an appointment to register each semester.
 Registration can be done on or after the registration appointment date.
 Fees are due at the time of registration.
-You may pay fees online by credit card or in person by credit card, cash, personal check or money order.
+You may pay fees on-line by credit card or in person by credit card, cash, personal check or money order.

 New students who intend to earn an Associate degree, transfer to a four-year college or university, earn a certificate from a vocational program, discover career interests/prepare for a new career, improve basic skills in English, reading or math, and those students who are undecided about their goal are expected to complete enrollment requirements.

 New students who wish to take courses for personal enrichment, improve present job skills, satisfy requirements for another educational institution, or who have already earned an Associate or higher degree may utilize enrollment services but are not required to do so.

 - A student may take no more than 19 units in Fall and Spring semesters or 11 units

 in Summer Session without the special approval of a counselor, the Dean of Counseling,

 or the Dean of Enrollment Services.
 This unit limitation is inclusive of all courses

 with San Mateo County Community College District.

 A program of 12 units or more is considered full-time in establishing eligibility for athletics, financial aid, International Student visas, Veterans benefits, and most other benefits which are dependent upon full-time enrollment status for maximum benefits.
 Some financial assistance programs pro-rate benefits based on a reduced unit load.
 Students should check with their program coordinator for specific unit requirements.Enrollment status is defined as follows: Full-time = 12+ units; three-quarter time = 9-11 units; half-time = 6-8 units; and less than half-time = .5-5.5 units.